syarul/closet/README.md

 ## Introduction

 This is type checking implementation similar to `Joi` or `prop-types`.
-The focus of this module is to do check on `compilation` to ensure you caught errors before moving into production, once you have it ready then you can use the compiler to transform them into compilation.
+The focus of this module is to do check on `compilation` to ensure you caught errors before moving into production, once you have it ready then you can use the compiler.
 Some advantages are;-

-- use object to define rule/interface or simply plain string
+- Use object to define rule/interface or simply plain string
-- you can use classes or extend them and validate them
+- You can use classes or extend them and validate them
-- compile it into the clean version of codes, js to js
+- Compile it into the clean version of codes, js to js
-- support most types defined in the lodash Lang methods as long it take single argument
+- Support most types defined in the lodash Lang methods as long it take single argument

 ## Usage